Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

 \subsection{Our contributions}

 Unfortunately, the answer to the aforementioned question is, in general, ``no.'' This is because cryptographic protocols provide guarantees only under assumptions.
 There are, broadly speaking, two types of assumptions cryptographic protocols require.
-The first type is \emph{state-of-world} assumptions; examples of this type are computational hardness, ideal obfuscation, or secure hardware, which are common assumptions in the design of cryptographic protocols like encryption, digital signatures, commitments, etc. The second type is \emph{behavioral} assumptions (e.g., ``honest majority''), which are assumptions about the parties that implement the protocol at hand.
+The first type is \emph{state-of-the-world} assumptions; examples of this type are computational hardness, ideal obfuscation, secure hardware, and access to certain ideal functionalities or setups, which are common assumptions in the design of cryptographic protocols like encryption, digital signatures, commitments, MPC, etc. The second type is \emph{behavioral} assumptions (e.g., ``honest majority''), which are assumptions about the parties that implement the protocol at hand.
 The reason we cannot have a model that seamlessly abstracts away all cryptographic details, but is faithful to game-theoretic solution concepts, is because of this second type.
 Many central solution concepts in game theory, e.g., Nash equilibria, are predictions about players' behavior.
 Therefore, intuitively, it is not possible to ignore elements of a game that only work under specific player behavior.
-For a concrete example, consider the following.
+In \Cref{apx: examples} (\Cref{example: nothing works for behavioral}), we present a concrete example, where the behavioral assumption of `honest majority'' fails to ensure stability against rational agents (in the context of a blockchain game).